OnurArdaB/CNN-Text-Classification/README.md

  ```

 This model has an embedding layer that contains randomly generated embeddings trained with the entire network.
-It can be observed that ```python trainable=True``` allows the network to train the embedding layer which is set to False in cases where an pre-trained embedding layer exists.
+It can be observed that ``` trainable=True``` allows the network to train the embedding layer which is set to False in cases where an pre-trained embedding layer exists.
 LSTM layer for *interpretation* part also showed a performance increase.

 ## CNN-static
  ```python